thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 Generate Audit Logs by intercepting operations on any class.

 Audit.DynamicProxy provides the infrastructure to create audit logs for a class without changing its code.
-It relies on [Castle DynamicProxy](http://www.castleproject.org/projects/dynamicproxy/) library to intercept and record the operation calls (methods, properties, fields and events) including caller info and arguments.
+It relies on [Castle DynamicProxy](http://www.castleproject.org/projects/dynamicproxy/) library to intercept and record the operation calls (methods and properties) including caller info and arguments.

 ## Install